Three-dimensional AdS black holes in massive-power-Maxwell theor: Introduction

 \section{Introduction}

-Considering General Relativity (GR) in three-dimensional spacetime, Banados, Teitelboim and Zanelli (BTZ) have found black hole solutions \cite{BTZ}, which are known as BTZ Black holes.
-The study of BTZ black holes opened different aspects of physics in three-dimensional spacetime such as the existence of specific relations between the BTZ black holes and effective action in string theory \cite{Witten1998,Lee1999,Larranaga2008}, providing simplified machinery for studying different features of black holes such as thermodynamic ones \cite{ThBTZI,ThBTZII,ThBTZIII,ThBTZIV,ThBTZVI,ThBTZVII}, contributing to our understanding of gravitational systems and their interactions in lower dimensions \cite{Witten2007}, possible existence of gravitational Aharonov-Bohm effect due to the non-commutative BTZ black holes \cite {Anacleto2015}, AdS/CFT correspondence \cite {Emparan2000,Carlip2005}, quantum aspect of three-dimensional gravity, entanglement and quantum entropy \cite {quBTZI,quBTZII,quBTZIII,quBTZIV,quBTZV,quBTZVI}, holographic aspects of BTZ black hole solutions \cite{HoloBTZI,HoloBTZII,HoloBTZIII}, anti-Hawking phenomena of BTZ black holes \cite{antiBTZI,antiBTZII}.
+Considering General Relativity (GR) in three-dimensional spacetime, Banados, Teitelboim, and Zanelli (BTZ) have found a black hole solution \cite{BTZ}, which is known as a BTZ black hole.
+The study of these black holes opened different aspects of physics in three-dimensional spacetime, such as the existence of specific relations between the BTZ black holes and effective action in string theory \cite{Witten1998,Lee1999,Larranaga2008}, providing simplified machinery for studying different features of black holes such as thermodynamic ones \cite{ThBTZI,ThBTZII,ThBTZIII,ThBTZIV,ThBTZVI,ThBTZIX}, contributing to our understanding of gravitational systems and their interactions in lower dimensions \cite{Witten2007}, the possible existence of gravitational Aharonov-Bohm effect due to the non-commutative BTZ black holes \cite{Anacleto2015}, AdS/CFT correspondence \cite {Emparan2000,Carlip2005,Setare2007}, quantum aspect of three-dimensional gravity, entanglement, and quantum entropy \cite {quBTZI,quBTZII,quBTZIII,quBTZIV,quBTZVI}, holographic aspects of BTZ black hole solutions \cite{HoloBTZI,HoloBTZII,HoloBTZIII}, and anti-Hawking phenomena of BTZ black holes \cite{antiBTZI,antiBTZII}.
+It is essential to point out that gravity in three-dimensional spacetime is a vibrant field of research in part because the absence of propagating degrees of freedom makes things more straightforward than in four dimensions, in particular, when dealing with the challenge of formulating a quantization of this theory.
 Also, the BTZ black hole is currently a seminal toy model to study different effects beyond GR.
-In particular, it is well known that quantum features can be systematically included if we relax certain facts assumed in the GR.
-Thus, in the context of quantum theories of gravity, we have several examples where the coupling constant which parameterize the theory can be treated a function which evolve in spacetime to account the corresponding quantum features.
-Such is the case, for instance of scale dependent gravity: a simple theory based on asymptotically safe gravity implemented to study different physics effects.
-As has been reported before, in theories of gravity, the scale dependence is expected to modify the horizon, the thermodynamics as well as the quasinormal spectra of classical black hole backgrounds \cite{Koch:2016uso,Rincon:2017goj, Contreras:2017eza,Rincon:2018sgd,Contreras:2018dhs,Rincon:2018lyd, Rincon:2018dsq,Rincon:2019cix,Contreras:2019cmf}.
-What is more, the Sagnac effect \cite{Rincon:2019zxk}, the evolution of trajectories of photons \cite{Fathi:2019jid}, some cosmological solutions \cite {Canales:2018tbn}, and transverse wormhole solutions \cite{Contreras:2018swc} have also been studied too.
-A closed related approach is usually called improvement asymptotically safe gravity \cite {Bonanno:2000ep,Bonanno:2001xi,Reuter:2003ca}.
-Also, for RG-improved cosmologies and inflationary models from asymptotic safety see e.g. \cite {Rubano:2004jq,Bonanno:2001hi,Liu:2018hno,Hindmarsh:2012rc}, and for recent progress \cite{Platania:2019kyx,Moti:2018uvl,Koch:2013owa,Pawlowski:2018swz}.
-On the other hand, by considering various theories of gravity coupled with different matter fields, three-dimensional black hole solutions and their thermodynamic properties have been studied in literature \cite {NBTZ1,NBTZ2,NBTZ5,NBTZ6,NBTZ7,NBTZ10,NBTZ11,NBTZ12,NBTZ14,NBTZ16,NBTZ18} .
-In the present work, motivated by interesting properties of three-dimensional black hole solutions, we will conduct our study in this dimension of spacetime.
+On the other hand, by considering various theories of gravity coupled with different matter fields, three-dimensional black hole solutions and their thermodynamic properties have been studied in literature \cite{NBTZ1,NBTZ5,NBTZ6,NBTZ7,NBTZ10,NBTZ12,NBTZ13,NBTZ14,NBTZ16,NBTZ18}.